-I learned a valuable lesson.
+I have learned the lesson.
 I will never forget what I put my family through, nor will I forget all the hard work that I put into my professional career, only to lose my practices and license.
-Every day for the past 10 years, I am reminded of my careless mistakes and how my actions affected the lives of others.
+Since the VSP audit, now 16 years ago (2002), I am reminded of my careless mistakes and how my actions affected the lives of others.
 At the time, I was single and did not have a great deal of responsibilities.
-I now have a family with two young children.
+Today I have a family with two young children.
 Having children changes people.
 Each day I try to be a role model for my family.
 My actions and my choices are contributing every day to their development of their values and ethical parameters.
-They are now old enough to understand mistakes and they are developing their own ethical boundaries.
+They are old enough now to understand mistakes and they are developing their own ethical boundaries.
 I feel that I am strong enough and have rehabilitated myself to be a great parent, teacher, and contributing doctor to my community.

-The road to this point has been filled with many trials and tests.
-Recently, I suddenly lost my father to cancer.
+The previous 18 months I lost my father to cancer.
 He was a great role model to me and every day I constantly strive to make amends for my past actions.
 When he found out about my situation, he was disappointed but he forgave me.
-I have finally learned to forgive myself.
+I have learned to forgive myself.
 I have come to terms with the consequences of my decisions.
-Before he passed, I promised my father I would atone for my errors and I will keep that promise to him.
+Before he passed, I promised my father I would atone for my errors and I will keep that promise to him and continue to make him proud.